What's fair in a multiple-winner election?

 Consider an group of voters divided solely on some linear issue (e.g. how spicy to make tonight's dinner).
 Assume the breakdown is as follows:

 Pretend you’re a voting system and imagine the ballots these voters cast.
 How do you aggregate these votes to best represent their preferences?
 If you only need one winner, that's fairly straightforward.
-The majority don't want it more spicy, neither do the majority want it less.
+The majority doesn't want it more spicy, neither does the majority want it less.
 It's a little less clear with two or more winners.

 If we know the number of required winners in advance, I'd argue the following results are fair.